 - 1-1/2 cups chunky peanut butter

 - 1-1/2 cups raisins

 - 2 cups (12 ounces) semisweet chocolate chips

 - In a large saucepan, melt butter over low heat.
-Blend in sugar, eggs and peanut butter; mix until smooth.
+Stir in the brown sugar, sugar, eggs and peanut butter until smooth.
 Add oats, baking soda, raisins and chocolate chips (dough will be sticky).

 - Drop on a greased baking sheet with an ice cream scoop or large spoon.
 Flatten slightly.
 Bake at 350° for 15 minutes.
 Remove cookies to a wire rack to cool.
 Yield: 2 dozen.